jeroennoten/Laravel-AdminLTE/docs/sections/configuration/layout_and_styling.md

   Enables/Disables the fixed mode for the footer (adds the `.fixed-footer` class to the body).

+- __`layout_compact`__

+  Enables/Disables the AdminLTE v4 compact mode (adds the `.compact-mode` class to the `.app-wrapper` element).
+It reduces the height of the header, the padding of the sidebar links and the spacing of the content, which fits more information on a screen.

 > [!Important]
 > AdminLTE v4 has no responsive fixed modes any more, the `.fixed-header` and `.fixed-footer` classes apply to every viewport size.
 For backward compatibility, an array value (the old [responsive usage](#responsive-usage-deprecated)) is still accepted on `layout_fixed_navbar` and `layout_fixed_footer`, and it enables the fixed mode when any of its entries is `true`.